SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit/README.md

 ## Install Qiskit

-After activating the conda environment, to ensure you are using the correct installation of `pip`, run the following command:

-    pip show pip

-If everything is working correctly, the `Location` field should have your newly created environment's name present.
-For example:

-    Location: c:\users\[user]\miniconda\envs\qiskit\lib\site-packages

 Enter the following commands to install the latest version of Qiskit and the other required packages.

     pip install numpy matplotlib qiskit "qiskit[visualization]" notebook